InternetOfUs/personal-context-builder/README.md

 ### Database

 This project uses a Redis database.
-The database can be changed by editing `config.py` and modifing the line `DEFAULT_REDIS_HOST = "localhost"`.
-Be aware that this value is overrided in the `Dockerfile`
+The database can be changed by editing `config.py` and modifying the line `DEFAULT_REDIS_HOST = "localhost"`.
+Be aware that this value is overridden in the `Dockerfile`

 If you don't modify `config.py` the project expect a Redis database on localhost.